 Migraines Helped by Proper Spinal Alignment

 Using a gentle method, we are able to help the bones to move back into place naturally, thereby restoring proper brainstem function blood flow.
-This is often all that is required to see a decrease in or elimination of migraines.
+This is often all that is necessary to see a decrease in or elimination of migraines.
 To learn more, contact an upper cervical practitioner in your area.